sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Attach arbitrary files to a PDF document
+Short desc    : Attach arbitrary files to a PDF document
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : Starting with PDF 1.3 (Adobe Acrobat 4.0), PDF files can
+Descript     : Starting with PDF 1.3 (Adobe Acrobat 4.0), PDF files can
              : contain file attachments -- arbitrary files that a reader can
              : extract, just like attachments to an e-mail message.
 The
              : attachfile package brings this functionality to pdfLaTeX and